Biden targets power plant emissions. How does your state stack up?

 The Biden administration is proposing new rules for electric power plants, a key step in its goal of slowing climate change by creating a net zero-emission economy.

 The plan, announced May 11 by the Environmental Protection Agency, sets strict new standards for individual power plants to meet, largely eliminating carbon dioxide emissions by 2040.

-Utilities could decide whether to replace plants now running on coal or natural gas, or to deploy new technologies to capture their emissions.
+Utilities will be able to decide whether to replace plants now running on coal or natural gas, or to deploy new technologies to capture their emissions.

 Why We Wrote This